- Books, Literature, and Writing»

 - Commercial & Creative Writing

-HUNDING'S SAGA - 34: THE HUNT IS ON, Searching for Aethelred in Aengla Land
+HUNDING'S SAGA - 34: THE HUNT IS ON, Seeking Allies In The Danelaw To Fight Aethelred

 'Gunnlaug was good, was she?'
 Eirik asked in the morning, smiled sidelong at Hunding and drained his ale cup.

 They were seated near the hearth close to the top table, Tofig and Herjolf across the table.
 The young Svear giant slurped his porridge loudly.
 When he let go his wooden spoon on the wooden board he had a ring of porridge around his lips, beard coated with oats and ewe's milk.

 'Wipe your mouth!'
 Eirik hissed, 'The king is coming, and he does not want oafs like you putting him off his morning meal!'